aditya123473892/wagtail/Python-Package-Maintenance-Guidelines.md

 ## New packages

-- For packages that come with a user interface, reach out to [Wagtail’s accessibility team](https://github.com/wagtail/wagtail/wiki/Accessibility-team) to validate the approach or test the package
+- For packages that come with a user interface, we expect those to adhere to the same accessibility standards as Wagtail.
+See [Wagtail’s accessibility statement](https://wagtail.org/accessibility/).
+Accessibility can be difficult to implement or test - reach out to [Wagtail’s accessibility team](https://github.com/wagtail/wagtail/wiki/Accessibility-team) to validate your approach or test the package.

 ## EOL (End of Life) packages